-Rice flour is always best used when fresh, but storing it correctly will keep it safe for later consumption.
-White rice can be stored in a freezer for six months to a year; brown rice lasts a bit less.
+Rice flour is always best used when fresh but storing it correctly will keep it safe for later consumption.
+White rice can be stored in a freezer for six months to a year; brown rice lasts less.

 When you notice mold or weird smells, throw out the entire container.

 This video explains more about how to make rice flour.